iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/AsConfigurationV1.md

 `Metadata` - (Optional) Metadata key/value pairs to make available from within the instance.

-### PublicIp Properties

-`Eip` - (Required) The configuration parameter for creating an elastic IP address that will be automatically assigned to the instance.
-The eip structure is described below.

 ### Disk Properties

+`Size` - (Required) The disk size.
+The unit is GB.
+The system disk size ranges from 40 to 32768, and the data disk size ranges from 10 to 32768.

 `VolumeType` - (Required) The disk type, which must be the same as the disk type available in the system.
 The options include `SATA` (common I/O disk type) and `SSD` (ultra-high I/O disk type).

 `DiskType` - (Required) Whether the disk is a system disk or a data disk.
 Option `DATA` indicates a data disk. option `SYS` indicates a system disk.

+### Personality Properties

+`Path` - (Required) The absolute path of the destination file.

+`Contents` - (Required) The content of the injected file, which must be encoded with base64.

+### PublicIp Properties

+`Eip` - (Required) The configuration parameter for creating an elastic IP address that will be automatically assigned to the instance.
+The eip structure is described below.

 ### Eip Properties